Frequently Asked Questions about Window Film

 **Laboratory studies of a large variety of fabrics and woods show significant differences in the color stability of these products.
 Fabric fading results differ depending upon fiber type, dye, color, stability, and/or pattern printing techniques.
 Expensive fabrics are not necessarily a guarantee of fade protection.
 Natural wood finishes are much more stable than stains or finishes that alter the natural color of the wood.
-Wood may actually darken with prolong exposure to UV rather than fade to a lighter color.
+Wood may actually darken with prolonged exposure to UV rather than fade to a lighter color.
 The nature of certain delicate fabrics and dyes will lead to premature fading regardless of the application of any window film or protective treatment.

-**These answers are based on information given by the Association of Industrial Metallizers, Coaters, and Laminators (AIMCAL).**
+**These answers are based on the information given by the Association of Industrial Metallizers, Coaters, and Laminators (AIMCAL).**